What is a Fullback? The NFL’s Unsung Heroes

 2. H-Back – A player with the versatility to play both fullback and tight end is known as an H-back.
 They can block, catch passes, and even run the ball, and they are frequently employed in motion before the snap to trick the defenders.

 3. Tailback – The main function of a tailback, a fullback with exceptional speed and agility, is to carry the ball.
-They are utilized to create mismatches with the defense because they are frequently smaller and more agile than a traditional fullback.
+They are used to make bungles with the defense since they are habitually smaller and more spry than a customary fullback.

-4. Wingback – As a receiver or a blocker, a fullback who is lined up on the outside of the offensive line is known as a wingback.
-They are employed to throw the defender off guard and can be an effective tool in the passing game.
+4. Wingback – As a receiver or a blocker, a fullback who is arranged outwardly of the offensive line is known as a wingback.
+They are utilized to startle the defender and can be a compelling device in the passing game.

 5. Blocking Fullback – The main responsibility of this kind of fullback is to provide running back blocking.
 They might not be as versatile or active in the receiving game as other kinds of fullbacks, but they are crucial to a potent running attack.